 Britta Jorgensen is a radio producer and postgrad researcher completing a practice-research PhD on independent podcast producers in Australia.
 She began producing and presenting community radio at 2SER in Sydney, and has since produced radio/podcasts for The Wire, ABC Radio Hobart, Edge Radio, the CBAA’s National Features and Documentary Series, the Emerging Writers Festival and ABC RN’s Earshot.
 She’s recently been mentoring emerging producers at Melbourne University and PBS.

 Sarah Mashman is an audio and content producer with ABC RN in Sydney.
 She’s currently producing season two of Cosmic Vertigo and Sum of All Parts.
 Sarah spent seven years working for the ABC in Tasmania while producing features for Earshot and History Listen.
 She is passionate about story telling, creative audio and sound design.

-Allison Chan is a podcast producer and editor, with a focus on narrative documentaries.
+Allison Chan is a Sydney-based podcast producer and editor.
 She was previously the Executive Producer of All The Best at FBi Radio.
-Her works have been featured on ABC RN’s Encounter, Earshot, Life Matters and RN Breakfast programs.
-Allison currently teaches podcasting at Western Sydney University, and was recently a podcast producer and editor in Taiwan.
+Her stories have been featured on ABC RN’s Encounter, Earshot, Life Matters and RN Breakfast programs.
+Allison teaches podcasting at Western Sydney University and The University of Sydney.
+She has also worked as a podcast producer and editor in Taipei.

 Ollie Krusec is a podcaster who fell deeply into the Audio Fiction world, after having been sucked into the genre in 2010 whilst listening to We’re Alive … at night … something she does not recommend.
 She is known for Co-creating B.S Cryptid with her co-producer Rowen Midello.
 Ollie also helps to produce multiple works coming out of SYN Media in her role as Podcast Manager and recently helped launch The Tiny Podcast Project for SYN volunteers.